BLavery/SAMD21-M0-Mini/README.md

 cd ports/atmel-samd
 make BOARD=arduino_zero
 ```
-Success.
+Instant success.
 The rebuilt (unchanged) Arduino Zero binary was in .../circuitpython/ports/atmel-samd/__build-arduino_mini/firmware.bin__, and with the similar bossac call as above it flashed to the board OK.

 This was all rather painless.
 (The hardest step was transferring the firmware.bin file back to my usual linux desktop for flashing!)